 It is strongly advised that students attend a BHI Information session before starting the enrolment process.

 In order to book your pre training review interview, you must have completed the following steps:

 You are required to have access to a computer with a microphone and working camera to undertake this course.

 To assist prospective students to determine whether a course is suitable and appropriate for the individual needs, Box Hill Institute will assess all students’ language, literacy and numeracy and digital literacy by asking you to undertake a self-assessment review prior to the enrolment.

 A course advisor will discuss the outcomes of the review and make recommendations about whether the course is suitable for you, and identify additional support where required.

 Recognition of Prior Learning is available.

-Successful completion will enable you to apply for the Diploma Youth Work or Diploma Community Services.
+Successful completion will enable you to apply for the Diploma of Youth Work or Diploma of Community Services

 This course is government accredited and has national recognition